Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Why Docker?

 With the help of containers, developers can bundle an application with its code, system libraries, runtime, and tools into a standalone unit capable of running on any platform.
-Since a stack of required components can be easily assembled, run, and even destroyed as needed, it is possible to keep the system uncluttered of packages and data that are no longer required.
-Containers also make it easy to dynamically manage workloads; they enable greater application portability and speed up application delivery.
+Since a stack of required components can be easily assembled, run, and even destroyed as needed, the system can be kept uncluttered of packages and data that are no longer needed.
+Containers also make it easy to manage workloads dynamically; they enable greater application portability and speed up application delivery.

 Unlike Virtual Machines, containers do not embed their own kernel but run directly on the host machine’s kernel.
 They can share other system resources to manage interactions between the containers and the host machine.

-This combination of characteristics culminates in a lightweight, shareable, and versatile tool which inherently promotes an agile and secure posture, enabling developers to evade many problems associated with code duplication.
+This combination of characteristics culminates in a lightweight, shareable, and versatile tool that inherently promotes an agile and secure posture, enabling developers to evade many problems associated with code duplication.

 Unfortunately, some of the characteristics that make Docker containers so popular with developers during development and testing also raise concerns, particularly with regard to their security.
 The reality is that with new technology - Docker and container technologies are only a few years old - emergent security issues are not only unsurprising but seriously challenging as well.